Thuvethika/thuvethika.github.io/index.md

 # 👋 Hi, I'm Thuvethika
 **MSc Data Science (Distinction, University of Chester)** | Former Software Engineer (~2 years) | Python, SQL, Machine Learning

+MSc Data Science postgraduate (Distinction, University of Chester) with nearly two years of professional experience as a Software
+Engineer.
+Skilled in Python, SQL, and visualization tools including Power BI and Seaborn, with expertise in predictive analytics, statistical modelling, and machine learning.
+Experienced in delivering actionable insights through data analysis, dashboard development, and reporting.
+Strong technical and interpersonal skills, with a proven ability to collaborate in cross-functional teams and Agile environments.
-I combine a strong foundation in **software engineering** with advanced **data science expertise**.
-Skilled in predictive analytics, machine learning, and statistical modelling, I enjoy building data-driven solutions that deliver measurable impact.
-Currently seeking a **1-year industry placement in the UK** to apply my skills in real-world business challenges.
+Currently seeking industry placement opportunities in the UK to apply analytical and development skills to real-world business challenges.

 ---